 We never name; we classify.

 Every year, several hundred thousand students in their last year of upper secondary school in France take the national leaving examination, the baccalauréat, familiarly called “le bac”.
-This year 719,000 stood for it.
+In 2023, approximately 749,000 students took the exam.

 Since the early twentieth century the “bac” has evolved from a bourgeois test to a national rite of passage involving three-fourths of each generation.
 For each candidate, there is a “before” and “after” the bac.
 But this is no egalitarian rite.
 Unequal proportions of managers’ children and workers’ children are enrolled in the different types of study programmes: general, technological or vocational.
 Different proportions of boys and girls, of students ahead of their year and students who have repeated a year, are found in the different “S” (science), “L” (literature or humanities), “ST12D” (management sciences and technologies) or other disciplinary “series”.
 And the results will intensify these inequalities by ranking candidates individually in terms of merit, marks and honours.